Provisional Government of Mexico: The transition from a monarchy to a republic

+On 16 May 1823, from San Agustín de las Cuevas, Vicente Guerrero issued a manifesto to his compatriots reaffirming his opposition to the imperial regime and calling for national unity.
+Finally, due to the absence of Guadalupe Victoria, Guerrero was appointed substitute member of the Supreme Executive Power.
+On 21 May, the call was issued to form the new Congress.
+On 23 June, the provisional structure of the Supreme Court of Justice was established, composed of three chambers.
+On 19 July, Congress issued the decree declaring “good and meritorious the services rendered to the nation in the first eleven years of the war of independence and eminently meritorious in a heroic degree” to Miguel Hidalgo, Ignacio Allende, Juan Aldama, Mariano Abasolo, José María Morelos, Mariano Matamoros, Leonardo and Miguel Bravo, Hermenegildo Galeana, José Mariano Jiménez, Xavier Mina, Pedro Moreno, and Víctor Rosales.
+Their names were ordered to be inscribed in gold letters in the Congress hall, and commemorative monuments were to be erected at the places where they were executed.
+Their remains were exhumed so that on 16 September 1823 they could be transferred from distant locations to the Mexico City Cathedral.
+On 29 August, Guadalupe Victoria and Vicente Guerrero were likewise declared meritorious of the nation.
+On 11 September, Benedicto López was declared meritorious, and a pension was granted to his widow.
+On 3 October 1823, the Treaty of Union, League, and Perpetual Confederation between Colombia and Mexico was signed.

 On July 19, 1823, Congress honored 11 deceased heroes who had fought for Mexican independence: Miguel Hidalgo, Ignacio Allende, Juan Aldama, Mariano Abasolo, José María Morelos, Mariano Matamoros, Miguel Bravo, Leonardo Bravo, Galeana, Jiménez, Mina, Pedro Moreno, and Rosales.
 Their names were ordered to be inscribed in gold over the congressional chamber, and monuments were ordered to be raised in their places of death.
 The remains which could be found were exhumed in order to hold a state funeral for them.
 In the aftermath of the ceremonies, a mob plotted to visit the tomb of Hernán Cortés in order to desecrate his bones, and the government had to send for the remains to be hidden and protected.

 The political opposition to Iturbide at this time also led to a change in the commemoration of Mexican Independence.
 The War of Mexican Independence went through multiple phases, not at all under the same leadership or with the same aims, and in 1821, it was Iturbide who had finally gained independence from Spain, leading to a commemoration of the matter on the anniversary of his army's entrance into Mexico City on September 27.
 However, with the fall of Iturbide, the commemoration of independence was moved to September 16, commemorating the Cry of Dolores that had begun the struggle for independence.